ImAshishRastogi/Resume/README.md

+---
+title: Ashish Rastogi
+description: Resourceful Software Developer with knowledge of Java and C++.
+---
 ## ABOUT
 **Resourceful Software Developer with knowledge of Java and C++.
 Looking to bring further success to desired organization through a strong skill set and a proactive demeanor.**